 How it’s Done

 We research available incentive opportunities prior to filing for such programs through Economic Development agencies.
 The likelihood of receiving incentives from different jurisdictions will be explored.
-It’s often helpful to provide the agency with an Economic Impact Analysis (statutes in some states require such a study) to illustrate to the grantors what benefits will result for the state and community from the incentives.
-Once finalist locations are selected, we will coordinate the application process, will negotiate for an Offer Letter, and facilitate the authorizations and contracts required to receive the awards, often a complicated process since multiple agencies usually are involved.
+Sometimes it’s helpful to provide the agency with an Economic Impact Analysis (some states require such a study) to illustrate to the grantors what benefits will result for the state and community from the incentives.
+Once finalist locations are selected, we will coordinate the application process, will negotiate for an Offer Letter, and facilitate the authorizations and contracts required to receive the awards.
+This can be a complicated process since multiple agencies usually are involved.